patricklam/plam.new-webpage/content/post/20240310-pacific-and-edmonton.md

 hours on Sunday.
 Fortunately, they had the junior referees start the U10s and U12s on Saturday, so I only started at 10:30.
 Still, I was on for 12 hours on Saturday.
 At least they provided pizza for dinner.
+Not as good as the excellent lunch they provided, but better than nothing!

-When they mailed us with the 12 hour estimate, I figured I'd be fine with a 2000 flight to YVR and then 2345 to AKL.
-Of course I ran into many judo people at YEG.
+When they mailed us with the 12 hour Sunday estimate, I figured I'd be fine with the 2000 flight I'd booked to YVR, connecting with 2345 to AKL.
+I was playing with fire because I had booked this all as 3 separate itineraries, but nothing bad happened this time.
+Of course, I ran into many judo people at YEG.
 Then, it turns out that our former neighbours Dirk and Martha were on the same YVR-AKL flight, heading to their NZ trip.